The NHS Long Term Plan sets out the priorities for expanding children and young people’s mental health services.

 It aims to widen access to services closer to home, reduce unnecessary delays and deliver specialist mental healthcare, which is based on a clearer understanding of young people’s needs and provided in ways that work better for them.

-To deliver these priorities Kent and Medway have put in place local plans that set out how services will be locally delivered.
+To deliver these priorities, Kent and Medway has put in place plans that set out how services will be locally delivered.

-During the pandemic, in April 2020, the eight Kent and Medway clinical commissioning groups (CCGs) merged into the new NHS Kent and Medway CCG.
-While we have historically worked closely, the merger provides a greater opportunity to focus on making sure children, young people, young adults and their families receive a consistent offer regardless of where they live in Kent and Medway.
+During the pandemic, in April 2020, the eight Kent and Medway clinical commissioning groups (CCGs) merged to become NHS Kent and Medway CCG.
+While we have, historically, worked closely, the merger provides a greater opportunity to focus on making sure children, young people, young adults and their families receive a consistent offer, regardless of where they live in Kent and Medway.

 Priorities for 2021 are:

-- identifying and providing support for those children and young people at greatest risk
+- identifying and providing support for children and young people at greatest risk

 - supporting children and young people with neurodevelopmental needs or learning difficulties

-- improving transition and increasing the support available to young adults
+- improving transition and increasing support available to young adults

 - reducing inequality in access rates across Kent and Medway